Nachiket-072005/WEBDCOURSE/Git & Github/README.md

 7.  `commit` -> Commits is a particular version of the project.
 It captures a snapshot of the project's staged chages and creates a version out of it.

-8.  `git commit` -> registers staging changes to a commit.
+8.  `git commit -m "some message"` -> registers staging changes to a commit.

 9.  `git log` -> list downs all the commits of the repository.
 If you want to exit out of git log prompt press `q`.